Congratulations Class of 2020 Parents and Families!

-It is never too early to prepare to celebrate!
-Commencement 2019 is scheduled for Monday, May 20, 2019.
-The Commencement ceremony is a celebration of all graduates and will feature the conferral of degrees, the awarding of honorary degrees, and greetings by University officials and the Commencement speaker who will be announced in the Spring of 2019.
+Get ready to celebrate!
+Commencement 2020 is scheduled for Monday, May 18, 2020.
+The University Commencement ceremony is a celebration of all graduates and features the conferral of degrees, the awarding of honorary degrees, and remarks by University officials.
+The Commencement speaker will be announced in the spring.
+Please click here for more information.

-We encourage you to make your travel and accommodation arrangements far in advance.
-For a list of hotels on and nearby campus, please visit Penn Travel.
+We encourage you to make your travel and accommodation arrangements in advance.
+For a list of hotels on and near campus, please visit Penn Travel.

 The Transition to Senior Year: A Note from Career Services